Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Joseph Belanoff

 All right.
-It looks like we [indiscernible] hopefully in a productive way.
-Thank you very much for all filling in, and we will talk to you on – in the quarter.
+It looks like we had fun, hopefully in a productive way.
+Thank you very much for all filling in, and we will talk to you on fourth quarter.
 Thanks very much.
 Bye-bye.

 Operator

-This does conclude the call .We would like to thank everyone for your participation.
+This does conclude the call; we would like to thank everyone for your participation.
 You may now disconnect.